TexasInstruments/edgeai-tensorlab/README.md

 Although this package itself may not run in realtime, we have hooks to measure performance on the EVM.

-This repository is being made available for experimentation, analysis and research - this is not meant for final production.
+**Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for final production.

+## Notice
+- This is part of Jacinto-AI-DevKit, which is a collection of repositories providing Training & Quantization scripts, Model Zoo and Accuracy Benchmarks.
+If you have not visited the landing page of [**Jacinto-AI-Devkit**](https://github.com/TexasInstruments/jacinto-ai-devkit) please do so before attempting to use this repository.

 ## Requirements